tugend/github.tugend.io/pages/_posts/2023-07-15--code-that-fits-in-your-head.md

 ### Complexity

-I appreciated the description of software engineering in part as a *'deliberate process of preventing complexity from growing*', and the point that a complex code base requires an increasing amount of time spent on 'storing' an understanding in long term memory.
+I appreciated the description of software engineering in part as a *'deliberate process of preventing complexity from growing*', and the notion of a complex code base requiring an increasing amount of time spent working from long term memory.
+The inverse also applies, well structured code should allow a programmer to work from short-term memory, simply because each component can be understood in separation.
 This is an imagery of technical debt that I really like. :)

 *The goal is not to write code fast.
 The goal is sustainable software.* [Mark Seemann]